opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 **NOTE: Do not enable if your build consumes files in your repo located outside of the `working-dir` and changes of them are not reflected as version controlled file changes in or below the working dir!**
 For example this could happen if you consume code maintained in your multi-repo in several build tasks.
 To enable build skipping in this case you will have to provide a checksum file of those other areas and check them into the working directory.
 This should be achievable via a git pre-commit hook.

 Tasks supporting builds skipping will support a parameter `cache-build` which by default is `'false'`.
-If `cache-build` is `'true'` build tasks shall copy their build outputs and reports to `.ods-cache/build-task/<technology-build-key>-<cache-build-key>/$(git-sha-working-dir)`, where
+If `cache-build` is `'true'` build tasks shall copy their build outputs and ods artifacts to `.ods-cache/build-task/<technology-build-key>-<cache-build-key>/$(git-sha-working-dir)`, where

 - `<technology-build-key>` is a value to allow humans to easily distinguish for what the artifacts are, while also allowing to have different keys for different versions of a build task.
 This might be useful for example to separate jar files with different class file versions for example.
 Such differentiation could be used in later versions.
 Initially they will likely be simple names such as `go`, `python` etc.